COVID-19 Biorepository Builds Opportunity for Care Equity

 For global public health experts, it hasn’t been a matter of if a highly contagious pandemic would occur, but when.
-It is an event that Nahid Bhadelia, MD, medical director of the Special Pathogens Unit at Boston Medical Center (BMC), has been preparing for her entire career.
+It is an event that Nahid Bhadelia, MD, former medical director of the Special Pathogens Unit at Boston Medical Center (BMC) and the founding director of the Center for Emerging Infectious Diseases Policy & Research. has been preparing for her entire career.
 As an infectious disease investigator who has worked on the frontlines of Ebola outbreaks in Sierra Leone and has since been working in Uganda, Bhadelia has learned how critical early laboratory data are to understanding and treating an emerging pathogen.
 Swift access to patient specimen panels, including plasma, saliva, and nasal swabs, is critical to building an effective response.

 “With new infectious diseases, the first 100 patients in the outbreak tell us how to better take care of the next 100 patients,” Bhadelia explains.
 “One of the things that put us behind schedule for prior outbreaks of emerging pathogens is the fact that we couldn’t quickly access data and access samples to allow us to rapidly develop diagnostics and therapeutics and understand the pathophysiology of the disease.”

-Now home in Boston, Bhadelia is co-leading research efforts, along with Jai Marathe, MD, Karen Jacobson, MD, and Nina Lin, MD at BMC’s new COVID-19 Biorepository, an archive of human biospecimens from BMC patients hospitalized with SARS-CoV-2 infection.
+Now home in Boston, Bhadelia is co-leading research efforts, along with Jai Marathe, MD, Karen Jacobson, MD, and Nina Lin, MD at BMC’s COVID-19 Biorepository, an archive of human biospecimens from BMC patients hospitalized with SARS-CoV-2 infection that launched in December 2020.

 How does the COVID-19 Biorepository help?